 As one begins gardening with native plants, it all but a matter of time before you start hearing the term ‘straight native’, cultivar, variety, and hybrid.
 This can become confusing as many people use the terms differently.
 In this article I intend to clear up any confusion about natives, nativars, cultivars, varieties….etc.
 And further on I will help teach you how you can differentiate them at a nursery.

 - Native, Straight-Native, or Species mean a true native species.
 This refers to a plant that is endemic and has coevolved in a local area or region.
 In North America it is a plant that was present in a region prior to the arrival of European settlers

 - Variety or Nativar – this refers to a native plant that was found naturally in the wild with a distinct mutation, such as flower color or size, that can reproduce itself via seed.
 It is natural, and was ‘selected’ for propagation due to a certain physical characteristic.

-- Cultivar – this refers to any native species that was created or propagated via hybridized breeding, or vegetatively cloned/propagating from cuttings for one or more physical characteristics.
+- Cultivar – The term cultivar literally comes from combining the words ‘cultivated variety’.
+This refers to any native species that was created or propagated via hybridized breeding, or vegetatively cloned/propagating from cuttings for one or more physical characteristics.
 Often the seed is sterile or will revert back to one of the parents.
 It is not found in the wild and is not natural.